 Concerns about a child or a disclosure must be immediately raised with the DSL or Deputy DSL who will be the most appropriate person to initiate any referral.
-School staff must use the Arbour House School Record of concern form and initiate a Chronology and record of events form and give them as a priority to the DSL or Deputy DSL (if the DSL is unavailable) who will then make the decision whether a referral is needed to the Local Children's Services Care team, the child's existing social worker or other support is appropriate in accordance with the relevant local authorities Children and Families Partnership Threshold Tool.
+School staff must use the Arbour House School Record of concern form and initiate a Chronology and record of events form and give them as a priority to the DSL or Deputy DSL (if the DSL is unavailable) who will then make the decision whether a referral is needed to the Local Dorset Child Advice and Duty Service/ the child's existing social worker or other support is appropriate in accordance with the relevant local authorities Children and Families Partnership Threshold Tool.